whage/thesis/thesis.md

 \pagebreak

-# Part 1: Type systems - review of literature
+# Type systems - review of literature
 > Modern software engineering recognizes a broad range of formal methods for helping ensure that a system behaves correctly [...]
 > by far the most popular and best established lightweight formal methods are type systems.
 > [@tapl, p.
 1]